mlromramse/JavaQA/README.md

 8. Restart Tomcat

 At setup end, the default operator is "administrator" with empty password.
 Create at least one question with label "meta" to enable the "meta" section.
+When you enter as administrator,

 In production, change config.properties with:
 1. development=no
 2. logOnConsole=no
 3. logOnFile=yes
+And adjust settings in in commons/settings/qa.properties, in particular set PUBLIC_SERVER_NAME to your server domain.

 Set error levels to ERROR.